 The other company, Orbital Sciences Corp. of Dulles, Va., has a $1.9 billion contract for eight cargo shipments using its Antares rocket and Cygnus spacecraft.
 Orbital Sciences is planning to launch its first test flight of the new rocket and spacecraft later this year.

-NASA retired its space shuttle fleet in 2011 and has been dependent on Russian Soyuz spacecraft to fly American astronauts to and from the International Space Station.
+NASA retired its space shuttle fleet in 2011 and has since been dependent on Russian Soyuz spacecraft to fly American astronauts to and from the International Space Station.
 Until SpaceX's first cargo mission last year, the U.S. space agency was also dependent on robotic cargo ships built by Russia, Europe and Japan to send supplies and experiments to the space station.

 SpaceX is one of four companies vying for NASA funding to develop manned spacecraft capable of launching American astronauts to the space station and returning them home.
 SpaceX has received about $440 million in NASA funding to modify its Dragon design and Falcon 9 rockets to carry crews of seven astronauts into low-Earth orbit.